azukauteh/alx-system_engineering-devops/0x0C-web_server/README.md

 ## Overview
-This repository contains the source code and documentation for a web server application.
+This directory contains the source code and documentation for a web server application.
 The web server is designed to handle HTTP requests and serve static files and dynamic content.

 ## Table of Contents
 1. [Introduction](#introduction)